mrnmp/terraform/README.md

-# This is Terraform tutorial explains basic commands to follow for aws deployment
+# This Terraform tutorial explains basic commands to follow for aws deployment

 # initialize  terraform